Recent Accomplishments by Our Students

 Industrial strike actions increasingly occur in the health sector across the world, though their frequency seems higher in developing countries.
 However, healthcare-related strike actions raise several ethical issues.
 Specifically, this is because they negate the telos of healthcare which involves fostering the medical good of society.
 On the other hand, entering into the caring professions goes with certain moral obligations in exchange for societal latitude for the power and privilege to practice.
 Against this conceptual background, this paper examines and explores the ethics of using patients as bargaining chips in healthcare disputes.
 Employing the notion of reciprocal beneficence, the paper argues that the impropriety of strikes is couched in a deontological understanding of the nexus around the duty to society, patients and professional interests.
 On this note, the paper advocates a patient-centered panacea vis-à-vis striking a moral balance between perceived conflicts of duty, contextual reality and the needs of the sick.
 Since healthcare constitutes an instinctual and institutional response to the ubiquitous phenomenon of illness, it is important that health professionals re-examine their moral commitments to society generally and to patients in particular in the light of strike actions.

-Shelley Kobuck is presenting "Elder Abuse in the U.S.: When the Family Mutes the Voice of the Patient"
+Shelley Kobuck presented "Elder Abuse in the U.S.: When the Family Mutes the Voice of the Patient"

 Here is the accepted abstract: